Garden Shredders

 - How do you easily move a sprawling mass of branches and hedge trimmings?

-- Then - owning the machine is not so much - & look - the way to your garden is always within your site.
+Then - owning the machine is not so much - & look - the way to your garden is always within your site.

 - Can you afford not to use a garden shredder?

-Avoid Big Smelly Fires - Ash Has To Be Contained
+Avoid Smelly Smokey Fires -

 Easy to bag & move by rake & shovel.
 Chippings look great around your front garden shrubs - you can make fragrant mulch too.

-I've used several garden shredders over many years and now I would not finish my garden work in a timely way without one.
-So I don't hesitate to renew them when they become tired or a better model appears.
+I've used several different garden shredders over many years and now I would not finish my garden work in a timely way without one.
+I don't hesitate to renew them when they become tired or a better model appears.

 Here's What Garden Shredders Can Do For You